Unveiled

 Mt Huangshan, China

-My goal is to create a unique and expressive print.
+I also enjoy creating a unique and expressive print.
 To do this I use a variety of papers, and am especially drawn to handmade washi.
-I match each image to a particular paper, taking into account its texture, thickness, and reflective qualities to make the best possible print.
+I match each image to a particular paper, taking into account its texture, thickness, and reflective characteristics.

-Prints are available for sale.
+Prints and books are available for sale.
 Please inquire at ArunPatelStudio@gmail.com.
 Custom sizes upto 42” on the short side, any length long side

 Fishermen Inle Lake, Myanmar